-Things to note when making Khoresht Gheymeh Bademjan
+Things to note when making Khoresh Gheymeh Bademjan

 Be sure to use enough oil when initially frying the onion and the spices.
 The turmeric specifically can form a coating on the bottom of the saucepan if you don’t use enough oil.

 When adding the prunes, I prefer to add them at the end.
-I divide them between the glass casserole dishes and then add the prepared Gaymeh over the top.
-This results in the prunes keeping their shape while taking on the flavor of the khoresht.
+I divide them between the glass casserole dishes and then add the prepared Geymeh over the top.
+This results in the prunes keeping their shape while taking on the flavor of the khoresh.
 A burst of flavor when biting into the prune.

 Drizzling tamarind or pomegranate syrup over the top, and sprinkling with sesame seeds and crushed pepper just before the final cook in the oven results in a rich glaze giving an element finish to the final dish.

 This recipe is great when preparing for large gatherings, but overtime I have found this, along with Gorme Sabzi, to be one of the best batch cook and freeze recipes.

 Serve with white Persian rice with crispy potato tahdig and air fryer chips.
 An amazing, last minute easy Persian meal straight from the freezer.

 Khoresh Gheymeh Bademjan – Persian Stew with Split Peas and Eggplant

 - 1 kg yellow split peas washed